SAVA: Scalable Learning-Agnostic Data Valuation: Additional Experiments

 \subsection{Label-to-label distance caching}

 We study the difference in performance and runtime between \emph{SAVA}~\Cref{alg:sava} and using \emph{SAVA} with label-to-label (l2l) matrix caching discussed in~\Cref{section_discussion} using CIFAR$10$ with noisy label corruptions.
 We show that there are almost identical detection rates between the two variants of \emph{SAVA} with and without l2l caching~\Cref{fig:l2l_caching_ablation}.
-Meanwhile, the runtime is significantly reduced and is lower than \emph{LAVA}.
+Meanwhile, the runtime is significantly reduced using this caching strategy and is similar to \emph{LAVA} despite having to solve a quadratic number of small batch-level OT problems.